hakeempolistico/Rios/readme.md

 ```
 Clone or download folder to C:\xampp\htdocs and rename folder to "Rios"
 ```
-Open any terminal and run command
+Open any terminal.
+Go to folder and run command
 ```
 composer install
 ```